Oympi/Oympi/README.md

-# Guttatim
+# Oympi

-Guttatim is a **decentralized, physical messaging system** where messages travel **without the need for the Internet or centralized servers**.
+Oympi is a **decentralized, physical messaging system** where messages travel **without the need for the Internet or centralized servers**.
 Messages are not stored permanently but must be **physically transported** by users from one machine to another.
 This ensures **privacy, security, and resilience** in areas with no connectivity.

 ## 🚀 How It Works